 In the general plans of 1960's Helsinki tram system was planned to be closed and replaced with 3 heavy metro lines.
 Up to 1950's tram network covered the urban area and had expanded also outside the Helsinki borders.
-After the metro plan the extending of the tram network cancelled and during the years tram ended up to serve only the densest core of the urban structure.
+After the metro plan the extending of the tram network was cancelled and during the years tram ended up to serve only the densest core of the urban structure.
 All the suburbs were served with buses or commuter trains.

-The urban development in Helsinki ended up to convert some industrial areas near the city centre to housing.
+The urban development in Helsinki ended up to converting some industrial areas near the city centre to housing.
 City planners wanted to extend tram network into these areas.
 Together with this and delays in metro building, the closure of tram became cancelled.
 But extensions to suburbs were not allowed, as that service was reserved for the metro system.

 Mäkelänkatu tram route ends to Käpylä where main street is decorated with trees.
 Käpylä was originally outside the dense urban structure and quite independent suburb.
 New housing is built nearby, but the tram line has never extended to serve the growth of the city.
 Foto 2.7.2013 Antero Alku.

 Major change happened in the Helsinki master plan in 2010's.
 New thinking of urban development looked for denser urban structure instead of urban sprawl policy that had dominated before.
 To help build extension for the urban city structure, new tram lines outside the old city centre were included into the master plan.
 One key idea was to convert highways to streets with modern tram lines.
 This was called in Helsinki as ”building boulevards”.